Rethinking Bednets

 • Self-standing design allows for trouble-free repositioning

-• Several adults are required for setup
+• Several adults are needed for setup

 • Requires expensive training